reepsakul/avesphere/README.md

 ## Postgres or sum??

-`docker exec -it db psql -U admin`
+`docker exec -it db psql -U avesphere`